Retirement is a life-changing event.

 #9 Read and write poetry

-Poetry is a form of self-expression and healing that has the power to bring joy to your life if you let it.
+Poetry is a form of self-expression and healing that has the power to bring joy to your life and happiness in retirement if you let it.

 But reading and writing poetry is also a form of therapy with many benefits, such as improved emotional well-being, cognitive function, and creative thinking.